quantonium/ergw_tarball/README.md

 	rebar3 release

 8. This repository has pre-built erGW binaries.
-Copy the relevent erGW files to system directories
+Copy the relevent erGW files to system directory

 	sudo cp -aL _build/default/rel/ergw-gtp-c-node /opt

-9. Create VRF device to accept traffic from MME by executing the script vrf.script in current directory.
+9. Create VRF device to accept traffic from MME by executing the script vrf.script present in the parent directory.
 Run this script with three parameters.
 The first parameter should be the NIC name (like ens4) through which erGW will talk to MME.
+This NIC will become slave to VRF device that will be created as part of this step.
 The second parameter is the IP address of the NIC (ens4 as an example).
 The third parameter is the network gateway through which traffic between MME and erGW will flow.

-	./vrf_script < NIC identifier > < IP address of NIC > < Gateway IP Address >
+	../vrf_script < NIC identifier > < IP address of NIC > < Gateway IP Address >

 Ensure that vrf-irx device is configured with the desired IP address by